ezEngine/docs/docs/runtime/configuration/startup.md

 Initializing an engine and shutting it properly down again, is a surprisingly difficult task.
 There are many steps involved, some of which have hard requirements on their ordering.
 Also, some functionality can only be initialized when at least a window, and potentially even a graphics API is available, which is not the case for command line tools.
 Once [plugins](../../custom-code/cpp/engine-plugins.md) are added to the mix, which can be loaded and unloaded at any time, it becomes impossible to manually set up this process.

-Therefore, ez uses a dedicated *startup system*, to handle this complexity automatically for you.
+Therefore, EZ uses a dedicated *startup system*, to handle this complexity automatically for you.

 ## Startup System Concept